eXsoR65/HA-K3S-MetalLB-Traefik2-Guide/README.md

 # Part 1:
 ##### Setting up and configure Nginx LB for K3S API servers.

+You can install Nginx on a Linux machine or in a Docker Container

 Installing Nginx on Ubuntu.
 `sudo apt install -y nginx`
 Uninstall Nginx (for any reason you may need to).
 `sudo apt purge nginx* libnginx* && sudo apt autoremove`

+###### If you are using a container then all you need is the config you'll find below.

 ##### Nginx conf file found in: /etc/nginx/nginx.conf
 Example configuration for K3S